GenomicsAotearoa/metagenomics_summer_school/materials/day1/ex2_quality_filtering.md

 srun bbmap.sh ref=hg19_main_mask_ribo_animal_allplant_allfungus.fa.gz -Xmx23g
 ```

-Map the quality-filtered reads to the reference via `BBMap`.
+Finally, map the quality-filtered reads to the reference via `BBMap`.
 Here we will submit the job as a slurm array, with one array job per sample.
 Breaking down this command a little:

 - We pass the path to the `ref` file (the reference we just built) to `path=...`.
 - Provide quality-filtered reads as input (i.e. output of the `trimmomatic` process above).
 In this case, we will provide the *fastq* files located in `../3.assembly/` which have been processed via `trimmomatic` in the same manner as the exercise above.
 These are four sets of paired reads (representing metagenome data from four 'samples') that the remainder of the workshop exercises will be working with.